Criminal Justice (CRIJ)

 CRIJ 5332.
 Perspectives In Criminology.
 3 Hours.

-(SH Prior Course ID: CJ 534); Students engage in a critical evaluation of the dispensing of justice in the United States, using a systems theory approach and current court policy.
+(SH Prior Course ID: CJ 534); Students engage in a critical evaluation of the dispensing of justice in the United States using criminological research methods to study the legal system and its relationship with society.
+Students investigate the social contexts that influence the courts, and the course emphasizes an evidence-based approach to understanding court-related challenges.

 CRIJ 5372.
 Community Based Corrections.
 3 Hours.

-(SH Prior Course ID: CJ 572); Students are provided an overview of techniques and procedures used in the supervision of adult and juvenile probationers and parolees and other residents of community-based corrections facilities in addition to the preparation of social history, pre-hearing, and pre-sentence investigation reports.
-An emphasis is placed on practical problems confronting the probation and parole officers.
+(SH Prior Course ID: CJ 572); Students are provided with an overview of the history, development, and use of community corrections.
+The course covers empirical and legal research on techniques and procedures used in the community supervision of adults and juveniles as well as those in community-based facilities.
+Students also learn about the use of social history, pre-hearing, and pre-sentence investigation reports.
+An emphasis is placed on issues within community-based corrections.

 CRIJ 5392.
 Survey Of Research Methods.
 3 Hours.